 Power guides are always associated with a course and cannot be used with workouts or segments.
-You can view and edit your strategy in the Garmin Connect app and sync it with compatible Garmin devices.
-This feature requires a power meter, which must be paired with your device (Pairing Your Wireless Sensors, page 86).
+You can view and edit your strategy in Garmin Connect and sync it with compatible Garmin devices.
+This feature requires a power meter, which must be paired with your device (Pairing Your Wireless Sensors, page 85).
+After the devices are paired, you can customize the optional data fields (Data Fields, page 129).